Qur'an | Quranic Corpus | Audio | Prayer Times

 21st December, 2009

 My name is Nazia Quraishi and I recently came across your project and found it to be highly useful.
-Recently, I started studying the word-for-word translation of the Quran along with word analysis and tafsir.
+Recently, I started studying the word for word translation of the Quran along with word analysis and tafsir.

 Nancy Klein